 Occasional neck pain from sleeping incorrectly is a common issue.

 Deep in sleep, your head can fall into a position that puts unnecessary stress upon your neck muscles.
 After a bit, your neck may get agitated.
 Your sleeping brain might do you a solid and command your body to reposition itself so that your neck gets a little relief.
 Alternatively, you ignore the agitation, exacerbating the strain.
 As a result, you’ve got a pain in the neck the next morning.
 Damn you, sleeping brain!

 There’s a lot of different things you can do to avoid this sort of neck pain after sleep in the future: change your sleeping position, try a new pillow or even, god-forbid… exercise!

 But what can be done about the neck pain I’m feeling right now?

-You’re probably not very interested in exercise right now.
+I’ll bet you’re not very interested in exercise at the moment.
 You need quick relief!
-Here’s how to get rid of neck pain from sleeping wrong right now!
+Here’s how to get rid of neck pain from sleeping wrong right now.

 Give your neck a rest.